HanaBakhit/APP-GenderGap/README.md

-# Applied Policy Project: Gender Gap
+# Applied Policy Project: Gender Gap in Computer Science Education in Virginia
-Analysis of gender disparities in computer science education in Virginia.
-# APP Gender Gap Analysis

-This repository contains R code and data exploring gender disparities in computer science education across Virginia school divisions.
-The analysis was prepared as part of my Applied Policy Project (APP) for CodeVA.
+This repository contains code, data, and visualizations exploring gender disparities in computer science (CS) education across Virginia’s public school divisions.
+The analysis was conducted as part of my Applied Policy Project (APP) for CodeVA, Virginia’s leading nonprofit dedicated to expanding K–12 computer science education.

+## Project Overview

+Despite statewide mandates for CS instruction in Virginia, significant gender gaps persist in high school CS enrollment, with girls consistently underrepresented.
+This project analyzes district-level data from the Virginia Department of Education to:

+- Examine patterns of CS course enrollment by gender and race
+- Visualize geographic disparities in female participation across Virginia
+- Identify districts with particularly low or high female representation
+- Provide insights to inform targeted interventions

+While the technical analysis focuses on data exploration and mapping, the full APP report also evaluates policy alternatives—such as teacher training, all-girls CS camps, and digital tools—to help close the gender gap in CS education.

 ## How to Knit the Analysis